The short answer is “No”. The long answer is also “No”.

 Building Code has the force of law.
 You or your contractor does not have the authority to build a structure that fails to meet the code.
 Even on your own house.
 The inspector will enforce Building Code to ensure your structure is safe — safe for you, for your guests, for anyone who comes on your property, and for anyone who buys your house in the future.
 The Town can force you to tear down a non-compliant structure.

-“My contractor, Chuck with a Truck, says we do not need a building permit.”
+“My contractor, Chuck with a Truck, says we do not need a building permit for your deck.”
 Well, that could be possible – if your deck will be less than 200 sf, will not be attached to your house, will be less than 30″ above grade, and is not part of a required egress path, then it does not require a permit.² I hope this sounds complicated, because it is.
 Notice the “and” in that sentence.
 It is important.
 Remove any of those requirements (attach the deck to your house, for example), and you need a permit.

 “Chuck says the homeowner should pull the permit.”
 Yeah, I bet he does.
 Chuck has a truck and some tools, but not much more.
 He may be licensed in the state, and his company may even be registered.³ But if Chuck is asking you to pull the permit, I bet he is not insured.
 Before the town Building Department issues a permit, it will check his license, his registration, and his Workers Compensation insurance.
 All this is important.
 His license provides some indication that he is competent (probably had to pass an exam).
-The benefits of his registration vary by state (and may be important – more about that later), but the Workers Comp insurance definitely IS important to you.
-If an uninsured worker is injured on your property for any reason – his ladder breaks, his dull saw blade binds and cuts his hand,… — he can sue you.
+The benefits of his registration vary by state (and may be important – more about that later), but the Workers Comp insurance definitely is important to you.
+If an uninsured worker is injured on your property for any reason — his ladder breaks, his dull saw blade binds and cuts his hand,… — he can sue you.
 Really.
 And the law favors the worker.
 Fault is irrelevant.
 Chuck has medical bills, and he has lost wages.
 And you have an asset: your home.
 If Chuck’s accident is serious, and he is disabled, you may be paying for medical bills and lost wages for the rest of his life.
 Do I have your attention?

 Here’s the rub with Workers Compensation insurance: It is expensive.
 Costs vary by state and change over time, but I have seen them run as low as 8% and as high as 19%.
 Workers Compensation is one of the first expenses a semi-scrupulous contractor drops.
 And the risk falls on you.

 Oh, I promised you I’d explain contractor registration.
 This varies by state.
 In Massachusetts, every Contractor who works on a house is required to register his company as a Home Improvement Contractor and pay a recurring fee.
 And this benefits you: those fees accumulate in a fund which the state uses to help citizens who are cheated by unscrupulous contractors.
 Up to $10,000.
-But here’s where it gets interesting: reimbusement from the fund is only available if your contractor gets the permit.
+But here’s where it gets interesting: reimbursement from the fund is only available if your registered contractor gets the permit.
 A homeowner who pulls his own permit loses access to that fund.
 Bummer.
 So again, let Chuckie get that permit.

 - Actually, a shed under 200 sq ft does not require a building permit.
 But it does need to meet zoning and wetlands regulations.